Explainable Data-driven Modeling of Adsorption Energy in Heterogeneous Catalysis: Results and Discussion

 \subsection{Correlation from Symbolic Regression}

-Symbolic regression is a machine learning-based regression method aimed at identifying an underlying mathematical expression that best describes the relationship between input features and output using genetic programming algorithms.
-In our study, we employed the PySR library, which is an open-source tool designed to find an interpretable symbolic expression that optimizes a specified objective \cite{cranmer2023interpretable}.
+Symbolic regression is a machine learning-based regression method aimed at identifying an underlying mathematical expression that best describes the relationship between input features and output.
+In our study, we employed the PySR and SISSO++ libraries, which are open-source tools designed to find an interpretable symbolic expression that optimizes a specified objective \cite{cranmer2023interpretable, scheffler2022sisso++}.
+In our study, we selected the top five important features with the highest Shapely values from the dataset and aimed to derive meaningful mathematical expressions related to adsorption energy.
+After removing highly correlated features and conducting post-hoc XAI analysis, the chosen five features were: the number of adsorbate atoms (N), adsorbate electronegativity (\( \chi_{\text{ads}} \)), coordination number of the adsorbing atom (\( CN_{\text{adatom}} \)), local electronegativity (\( \chi_{\text{local}} \)), and catalyst electronegativity (\( \chi_{\text{cat}} \)).
+These features serve as the input for deriving interpretable, physically meaningful equations using PySR and SISSO++.

-Constraints are imposed during symbolic regression to mitigate overfitting.
-Binary operators are restricted to addition, multiplication, subtraction, and division.
-We adopt MAE as the loss function, aligning with our approach to evaluate the performance of shallow machine learning models used in SHAP analysis.
-Furthermore, we set the model to an optimized value of 5000 iterations to prevent overfitting and enable turbo mode, which utilizes the Loop Vectorization method to accelerate the search evaluation among a pool of equations.

-Due to the diverse range of adsorbates and catalysts, establishing a universal trend between input features and adsorption energy can be challenging.
-To overcome this obstacle, We employed symbolic regression on a truncated dataset composed of adsorbate-catalyst systems containing hydrogen atoms as adsorbates and metal catalysts, mirroring the setup in Trasatti's research \cite{trasatti1972electronegativity}.
-Using the equation proposed by Trasatti, we computed the MAE value to be 1.005 for our dataset.